The one people metric your organisation is missing

 Ask a leadership team this:

-How do our people feel right now, out of 100 and why?
+How do our people feel about work, out of 100 and why?

 Most can’t answer it with confidence.

-Instead, organisations rely on annual surveys, anecdote, and assumptions.
-They piece together how people feel by watching lagging indicators and hoping nothing breaks in the meantime.
+Instead, organisations rely on annual surveys, anecdote and assumptions.
+They piece together how people feel about work by watching lagging indicators and hoping nothing breaks in the meantime.

 That creates a blind spot where pressure builds quietly, only becoming visible once it turns into absence, churn, or risk.
 In today’s environment, not knowing early isn’t neutral.
 It’s a management risk.

-EHS isn’t a survey programme or a culture initiative.
-It’s a management signal, designed to sit naturally alongside financial and operational KPIs.
+EHS isn't a survey programme or a culture initiative.
+It's a management signal — designed to sit alongside financial and operational KPIs, not replace them.

 Minimal for employees.
 Meaningful for leaders.

 For employees, each check-in takes seconds.
-They select the face that best reflects how they feel and can add a short comment if they want.
-There are no long surveys, no forms, and nothing different to learn each time.
-The simplicity is deliberate, it keeps participation high and the signal consistent.
+They pick the face that best matches how they feel about working at your company and can add a short comment if they want.
+Responses are anonymous to your team by default — no long surveys, no forms, nothing new to learn each time.
+The simplicity is deliberate.
+It keeps participation high and the signal honest.

-For leaders, EHS provides a clear, shared view of sentiment across the organisation.
-They can see the current EHS score, how it is moving over time, where it differs between teams or groups, and the main reasons behind those differences.
-This makes sentiment visible in a way leaders can actually manage.
+For leaders, EHS provides a clear, shared view of how people feel across the organisation — the current score, how it's moving over time, where it differs between teams or groups and the main reasons behind those differences.

-This turns 'How are people feeling?' into a grounded management conversation, not guesswork.
+This turns 'how are people feeling at work?' into a grounded management conversation, not guesswork.

 Why earlier visibility costs less